davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 ---
 layout: post
-title: "Systems Past: the only 8 software innovations ever"
+title: "Systems Past: the only 8 software innovations we actually use"
 date: 2014-03-12 19:21:49 -0400
 comments: true
 categories: